l-manoj/core-webapis/docs/Docker Swarm.md

 executor --executes tasks assigned to worker node
 Hypothetically, you could implement other types of tasks such as virtual machine tasks or non-containerized process tasks.
 The scheduler and orchestrator are agnostic about the type of task.
 However, the current version of Docker only supports container tasks.

-A service can be in pedning status for several reasons, say, nodes unaavilable, memory/placement constraints, etc.
+A service can be in pending status for several reasons, say, nodes unavailable, memory/placement constraints, etc.
 Note: If your only intention is to prevent a service from being deployed, scale the service to 0 instead of trying to configure it in such a way that it remains in pending.

 ### Replicated and global services